I506dk/ADACCT/README.md

 - [x] Find a way to protect saved API key and Email credentials (Everything is saved using windows dpapi)
 - [ ] Add option to specify location of Hash File (Defaults to the same directory the script is in)
 - [ ] Implement a Trusted Execution Environment to prevent memory dumping attacks
-- [ ] Create minimum privileges require for domain object data replication
+- [ ] Determine minimum privileges required for domain object data replication
 - [ ] Implement a pip cleanup to remove packages or libraries installed by the script
 - [ ] Add support for new Active Directory Checks